xmangahas/Tmangahas-Project-1/README.md

 # Tmangahas-Project-1

 * Description:
-    * This program is to play the game Simon.
-Simon is a memory game.
+    * This project is the memory game Simon.
 The game will generate a combination of lights and the user will try to repeat the combination.
 The game starts with one light and each time the user is successful, an additional light will be added.
+    * I approached the project by enabling the lighting features first and then going through each step of the game for both simon's (computer) side and the user's (player) side.

 * Brief Example:
     * ![Simon game screenshot](https://i.imgur.com/dczKST3.jpg)